-Joshua 'would love' unification bout with Wilder, open to Ruiz trilogy
+Joshua 'Would Love' Unification Bout with Wilder, Open to Ruiz Trilogy

 "It's hard to keep and unite them.
 We will see what happens.
 I think me chasing, same in the fights, it may come crashing down.
 I'm just gonna let the path take its course.
 When the opportunity presents itself, I'll step up and take the challenge."

-While Joshua versus Wilder is the fight everyone wants to see, the 2012 Olympic gold medallist is open to facing Ruiz again in Saudi Arabia to complete the trilogy.
+While Joshua versus Wilder is the fight everyone wants to see, the 2012 Olympic gold medallist is open to facing Ruiz again to complete the trilogy.

-"The great thing is his view on Saudi Arabia," Joshua said when asked about Ruiz's determination for a third battle.
-"That's a positive because he was a bit wary at first, so it's nice to see he has changed his opinion.

-"It's neutral ground and territory.
-If he is keen, [Oleksandr] Usyk and [Kubrat] Pulev, Ruiz, I don't want to mention the other guys names, you know who they are but when they're ready.

 "I've fought a lot of great names on my record and beaten some good names too.
 Andy is still on that list because we make good music.
 He is a good dancing partner."

-Before any potential bouts with Ruiz and Wilder, Joshua has mandatory commitments to fulfil.
+Before any potential bouts with Ruiz and Wilder, Joshua has mandatory commitments to fulfill.

-The WBO ordered Joshua make his mandatory defence against Oleksandr Usyk within 180 days, while the IBF wants the heavyweight champion to face challenger Kubrat Pulev.
+The WBO ordered Joshua make his mandatory defense against Oleksandr Usyk within 180 days, while the IBF wants the heavyweight champion to face challenger Kubrat Pulev.

 "Let's rock and roll," Joshua said.
 "No problem."